drBenway/pixi-vn-wiki/index.md

     <span>Show your creativity!</span>
   </h2>

   Create your own assets with your favorite tools.
-Like Daz 3D, Blender, Photoshop, Krita, GIMP, Cinema 4D, Spine 2D etc.
+Like Daz 3D, Blender, Photoshop, Krita, GIMP, Cinema 4D, Spine 2D etc. <br />
-  Pixi’VN uses the power of [PixiJS](/start/canvas.md) to render your assets.
+  Pixi’VN uses the power of [PixiJS](/start/canvas.md) to render your assets. <br />
   You can also create 2D animations with [Spine 2D](/start/canvas-spine2d.md) or interact with 3D elements with [Three.js](/start/canvas-threejs.md).

 </div>